 - Develop BSEE/BOEM regulations that could apply to CO2 GS because existing ones are limited.
 If current regulations are utilized, modifications will be needed to address the differences between oil and gas or renewable energy-related activities, and injection of CO2 for EOR versus injection strictly for sub-seabed GS.
 For example, if 30 CFR Part 585 (Renewable Energy and Alternative Uses of Existing Facilities on the OCS) are used for CO2 GS, modifications would need to include site characterization and selection, drilling, construction, injection, and decommissioning/site closure regulations specific to CO2 GS operations.

-A PDF of an interim report is attached here.
-The final report, Subseabed Geologic Carbon Dioxide Sequestration Best Management Practices, which will be completed at the termination of the project at the end of 2015, will include more specific details on how existing BSEE/BOEM regulations will apply to offshore CO2 injection operations, and identify gaps that will need to be addressed by new regulations.
-The Best Management Practices will also identify technical aspects, both operational and environmental, that will need to be addressed before injection of CO2 below the OCS may proceed.
+The final report, Subseabed Geologic Carbon Dioxide Sequestration Best Management Practices, was completed at the termination of the project at the end of 2015, and includes more specific details on how existing BSEE/BOEM regulations apply to offshore CO2 injection operations, and identify gaps that need to be addressed by new regulations.
+The Best Management Practices also identifies technical aspects, both operational and environmental, that need to be addressed before injection of CO2 below the OCS may proceed.

 The links below can be followed to find direct sources of information discussed in this project.